hypertelia/hypertelia.github.io/_posts/2023-03-28-misery-training.md

  - Mechanical issues are trickier to replicate in training, so it's often a case of being grateful if or when they do occur and using such moments wisely.
 Let that tyre fully deflate so you can make sure the mini-pump you've been carrying around for years still works.
 Be grateful for the opportunity to try out whatever tubeless plug system you use.
 Pretend that your tyre hasn't sealed and stick in a tube anyway.
 Or perhaps stop and re-align that annoying but not ride-ending brake rub while you're still trailside as practice for doing it were it something more serious.

-In the words of (I think) Ian Walker, _it'll never always get worse_ but learning to endure miserable situations really helps for next time they occur.
+In the words of (I think) Ian Walker, _it'll never only get worse_ but learning to endure miserable situations really helps for next time they occur.